Istituto per la Ricostruzione Industriale: History

 In 1930, the Great Depression affected the Italian financial sector, seriously disrupting credit lines and making it difficult for companies to obtain loans.
 The Fascist regime led by Benito Mussolini, fearing a credit crunch with subsequent mass dismissals and a wave of social unrest, started to take over the banks' stakes in large industrial companies (such as steel, weapons and chemicals).

-At the same time, Mussolini tried to inject capital into failing businesses (Though restructured later).
+At the same time, Mussolini tried to inject capital into failing businesses (though these were later restructured).
 Although initially conceived as a temporary measure, IRI continued to operate throughout the period of the Fascist regime and well beyond.
 Although IRI was not intended to carry out real nationalizations, it became the de facto owner and operator of a large number of major banks and companies.
-By January 1934, the IRI had an incidence of nominal ownership of 21.49%, and a few months later acquired the capital of the banks themselves, prompting Mussolini to declare on 26 May 1934 to Italy's Chamber of Deputies that “Three-fourths of Italian economy, industrial and agricultural, is in the hands of the State.”
+By January 1934, the IRI had an incidence of nominal ownership of 21.49%, and a few months later acquired the capital of the banks themselves, prompting Mussolini to declare on 26 May 1934 to Italy's Chamber of Deputies that “Three-fourths of the Italian economy, industrial and agricultural, is in the hands of the State.”